kalisio/k-atlas/README.md

 ```

 Then, launch the `osm-planet-boundaries` job for level 2, which uses a planet extract, and planet MBTiles generation.
 Indeed, country-level (i.e. administrative level 2) requires a whole planet file to avoid missing relation between continental and islands areas.

+Last but not least, launch the `generate-osm-boundaries-mbtiles.sh` script to generate a MBTils file from GeoJson files produced by the job.

 To avoid generating data multiple times you can easily dump/restore it from/to MongoDB databases:
 ```bash